 - You have to handle synchronisation of the IP JSON against your security groups / FW

 As of December 2015, CloudFront now supports setting custom headers from edge to origin.
 This allows us to use a common pattern for handling authentication of the CDN edges – Pre Shared Keys, inserted into a header, validated by the origin webserver.
-These same steps can apply to many CDNs, including SwiftServe and Akamai, but in this post we’ll cover the configuration of CloudFront and the origins.
+These same steps can apply to many CDNs, but in this post we’ll cover the configuration of CloudFront and the origins.
 This also nicely coincides with Amazon’s release of Amazon Certificate Manager, which allows you free SSL certs for use with Amazon CloudFront or the Elastic Load Balancer.

 There are two parts to this – firstly we’ll configure CloudFront, and verify that the header is being set as expected.
 Afterwards, we’ll configure the origin to validate that Header and block unauthorised users.